apphiaWang/home/digital-cv.md

 **HID Global Cid Ltd.**
 <br>_(May 2019 - Sep 2020)_

-- Developed back-end systems of the digital-security-document web application, using Spring MVC, Spring Security, Hibernate, and Tomcat.
+- Developed back-end systems of the digital-security-document web applications, using Java, Spring Framework, and MSSQL.
 - Maintained the e-passport systems for Philippine and Nigeria.
 - Prepared report templates using Jaspersoft studio.